-Attorney Tim Jones handles asylum cases in Idaho Falls and Pocatello, and throughout Eastern Idaho and parts of Wyoming.
+Attorney Tim Jones handles asylum cases in Idaho Falls and Pocatello, and throughout Eastern Idaho and parts of Wyoming and Montana.

 Asylum is one of the most complex kinds of immigration law.
 It’s complex enough that some local immigration attorneys don’t go near it.
 Our preferred resource for asylum cases is a book that’s 1,598 pages long–and that’s just the starting point.
 Each asylum case is unique.
 Each involves a substantial amount of research, both in books and online.